Boundary Lane Children's Centre

 Babies are demand fed on milk provided by the parents and solids are commenced in consultation with the parents.
 Mothers are welcome to breastfeed at the centre.

 Weekly menus are displayed.
-What each child ate for lunch is recorded in the sign-in book in the Kindergarten and on the whiteboard in the Nursery.
+What each child ate for lunch is recorded on the whiteboard in the Kindergarten and in the Nursery.

 3. What is the nappy changing routine?